beshu-tech/readonlyrest-docs/elasticsearch.md

 * **Encryption**: transform the Elasticsearch API from HTTP to HTTPS
 * **Authentication**: require credentials
-* **Authorization**: declar groups of users, permissions and partial access to indices.
+* **Authorization**: declare groups of users, permissions and partial access to indices.
 * **Access control**: complex logic can be modeled using an ACL \(access control list\) written in YAML.
 * **Audit logs**: a trace of the access requests can be logged to file or index \(or both\).